Style: A little bit of everything

 Got all that?
 It's a lot of words to describe a fairly simple concept; summon a minion, then let him do his thing while you zone or rush down with Gargos.
 They are a very strong use of shadow meter and Gargos should be trying to summon minions as often as he can.
-Summoning minions has some startup time, so you'll need to score a knockdown after a combo or a command grab before you can safely do it.
+Summoning minions has some startup time, so you'll need to score a knockdown before you can safely do it; guaranteed safe options include Gargos's regular throw, his sweep, his Oblivion launcher ender, and his Sadistic Hurl hard knockdown ender.
+Against some characters who struggle with mobility or don't have shadow meter, you may also be able to use the highly damaging Sadistic Drop to safely summon minions.
 When they are active, your opponent will be trying his best to punch the minions whenever he has a moment of respite, so try to keep him preoccupied with Oblivion from long range, or normals and command grabs from close range so he cannot freely hit them.
 When you are starting out, you don't need to worry too much about changing the minion's modes (apart from using the Kill Command if you see they are glowing purple), or picking them up with Devil's Divide.
 It is fine to just summon the minion wherever possible and then continue to play your normal Gargos game, and force your opponent to be smart defensively to get rid of them.

 Openers: Light Oblivion (shadow OK), Reckoning (air OK, shadow OK)